 Department of Biological Sciences, University of Manitoba, Winnipeg, MB, Canada

-CFER?
+CFER/ UBC ?

 Abstract

 Introduction

 Forage fish play a crucial role in many ecosystems, acting as a conduit of energy between lower trophic levels and large vertebrate predators.
 Forage fish are small shoaling species that characteristically have rapid growth, short life expectancies, and population responses tightly linked to environmental control.
 These characteristics lead this group of species to exhibit boom and bust dynamics, i.e. their abundances change rapidly and substantially and undergo phases of extremely high and extremely low abundances (Soutar & Issacs 1969, Schwartzlose et al. 1999, Chavez et al. 2003, Alheit et al. 2009, Pikitch et al. 2012).
 Forage fish species can experience prolonged periods of ‘bust’ dynamics.
 For example, Norwegian spring-spawning herring stock collapsed in the late 1960s and remained at very low levels until the late 1980s (Toresen & Østvedt 2000, Skagseth et al. 2015); and sardine and anchovy have decade-scale regimes of high and low abundances where populations thrived for 20 to 30 years and then disappeared for similar periods (Schwartzlose et al. 1999, Chavez et al. 2003).
 Capelin is the focal forage species in ecosystems of the northern Atlantic Ocean (Templeman 1948, Jangaard 1974, Vilhjálmsson 1994, Carscadden et al. 2001).
 The three most important capelin populations in the North Atlantic are in the Barents Sea, off Iceland, and off Newfoundland and Labrador (Canada).
 The Barents Sea capelin stock underwent three collapses during the last 4 decades, during the mid- to late 1980s, mid-1990s, and mid-2000s.
 The size of the stock fluctuated between 3 - 7 million tonnes during the boom and around 200 thousand tonnes during the bust phases.
 There is general agreement that ecosystem changes were the driving forces behind these dynamics (Gjøsæter et al. 2009).
 The Icelandic capelin stock underwent similar dynamics, with three bust phases in the last 4 decades, in the early 1980s, in the early 1990s, and during most of the 2000s.
 The size of the stock was around 1.5 - 2 million tonnes during the boom and between 100 and 500 thousand tonnes during the bust phases (ICES 2017).The first two cases were due to a combination of poor recruitment and the stock being easily available to the fishing fleet, while the last case was likely associated to a climate-related shift in distribution (Pálsson et al. 2012, Carscadden et al. 2013).